Frosthaven/yank-system-ops.nvim/README.md

 ✅️ = Supported | ❌ = Not Supported | ⚠️ = Untested

-`frosthaven/yank-system-ops.nvim` needs to interact with your operating system clipboard and active neovim buffers to provide its functionality.
+`yank-system-ops.nvim` needs to interact with your operating system clipboard, cli tools, and active neovim buffers to provide its functionality.
 Below is a support matrix for various operating systems and buffer types.

-### 🖥️ Operating Systems Supperted
+### Operating Systems Supperted

 | OS              | File/Folder Archiving | System Clipboard Integration | Open in File Explorer |
 |-----------------|-----------------------|------------------------------|-----------------------|